 The good news is that there’s a lot you can do for your cat if it’s in pain.
-There are a variety of pain medication and other alternatives you can use to provide pain relief for your cat, although the underlying conditions always need to be treated by a veterinarian.
-Still, not all pain meds are safe for cats, which is why it is extremely important knowing what you can give your cat for pain.
+There is a variety of pain medication and other alternatives you can use to provide pain relief for your cat, although the underlying conditions always need to be treated by a veterinarian.
+Still, not all pain meds are safe for cats, which is why it is extremely important to know what you can give your cat for pain.

 Over the counter pain meds for cats

 Cat owners will often be tempted to give their furry pal a quick fix.
 Do not give in to this urge, as it can be very dangerous.
 Consult with your vet before giving your cat any over-the-counter medication for pain relief.